PritamPriyanshuPatra2003/ANALOG-IC-ASSIGN--1-/README.md

-# 🎤 Analog IC Design Documentation
+# 🎤 Analog IC Design

 This repository documents various aspects of analog integrated circuit (IC) design with examples, circuit images, simulations, and system-level analysis.
 It is structured for quick understanding and reference for students and enthusiasts in electronics and communication.